Quantum conditional entropies from convex trace functionals: Conclusion

 We have introduced a new family of quantum conditional R\'enyi entropies that encompasses various previously studied examples.
 Our quantity satisfies the DPI for the range of parameters defined by the three-dimensional region $\mathcal{D}$.
 While we conjecture that the DPI holds exclusively within this region and is violated outside of it, further proof is needed to confirm this.
 It is worth mentioning that this family does not appear to include quantum conditional entropies derived from maximal quantum R\'enyi divergences, such as those based on the Belavkin--Staszewski relative entropy~\cite{belavkin82_relent}.
 Although these entropies have yet to find clear operational significance, this highlights that a complete characterization of all R\'enyi-type conditional entropies satisfying DPI remains elusive.

 Finally, we believe that it is worthwhile to investigate limiting behaviors of our quantity, especially as $\alpha \to 1$ while other parameters diverge.
 This is exemplified by the dual of the log-Euclidean conditional entropy ($z=\infty$ and $0 < \alpha < 1$).
 For a formal definition of the log-Euclidean divergence $D_{\alpha,+\infty} = D_\alpha^\flat$, see e.g.~\cite[Example III.34]{mosonyi2024geometric}.
-From the duality relations~\eqref{explicit computation}, we observe that as $z \rightarrow \infty$, the parameters of the dual behave such that $\hat{\alpha}, \hat{z} \rightarrow 1$ and $\hat{\lambda}\rightarrow-\infty$.
+From the relation between the parameters in the duality relations~\ref{explicit computation}, we observe that as $z \rightarrow \infty$, the parameters of the dual behave such that $\hat{\alpha}, \hat{z} \rightarrow 1$ and $\hat{\lambda}\rightarrow-\infty$.
 For instance, in the arrow down case, we observe that the dual of the log-Euclidean conditional entropy is given by

 Interestingly, the latter quantity behaves like the conditional von Neumann entropy for states of the form $ \rho_A \otimes \ketbra{\sigma}{\sigma}_B$ while it yields the R\'enyi entropy of the marginal $\rho_A$ for pure states $\ket{\rho}_{AB}$.
 Nonetheless, we leave this and other cases for future investigation.